Who we are:

 • OWL testified before Congress on the Older Worker’s Benefit Protection Act which was signed into law in 1990—a key expansion of the Age Discrimination in Employment Act.

-• OWL’s Mother’s Day Report on caregiving (“The Daughter Track”) inspired Newsweek to publish a cover story on the topic and identified OWL as the only national organization that consistently focused on the issue of caregiving and the plight of caregivers.
+• OWL’s Mother’s Day Report on caregiving (“The Daughter Track”) inspired Newsweek to publish a cover story on the topic and identified OWL as the only national organization that consistently focused on the issues of caregiving and the plight of caregivers.

 • OWL organized the Campaign for Women’s Health joined by 40 national women’s organizations and unions.